 Travelling with a dog is one of the best things that you can do, when your travel schedule allows for it.
 Not only will you be happier on your travels and form incredible memories with your pet, but it can also save you a ton of money and hassle by eliminating the need to find dog care.
 Our journeys around the UK with Giorgio are responsible for some of our fondest travel memories, and we actually find ourselves planning dog-friendly travel more and more because we have such a great time exploring with him.

-As glorious as we make dog-friendly travel seem, traveling with a dog is not as easy as get up and go.
+As glorious as we make dog-friendly travel seem, travelling with a dog is not as easy as get up and go.
 There is a lot of preparation that goes into travelling with a dog, such as finding dog-friendly accommodation and identifying dog-friendly places that you can stop.
 Additionally, it’s not so easy to pack up everything dog related that you own and throw it in the car, so having travel-specific pet accessories can make your dog-friendly travel much more stress-free.

 The Best Accessories for Travelling with a Dog